youngking0727/OpenBioMed/docs/dti.md

 #### Feature

 - Supported models: DeepDTA, MGraphDTA and DeepEIK.
 More models will be implemented and more combinations will be tested in the future.
-- Supported datasets: 2 classification datasets (Yamanishi08's and BMKG-DTI), 2 regression datasets (Davis and KIBA).
+- Supported datasets: 2 classification datasets i.e. Yamanishi08's and BMKG-DTI, 2 regression datasets i.e. Davis and KIBA.
-- Supported split: warm start; cold-drug; cold-protein; cold-cluster.
+- Supported split: warm start; cold-drug; cold-protein; cold-cluster;
-- Supproted evaluation: ROC_AUC, PR_AUC, F1, precision and recall for classification, MSE, Pearson and Spearman coefficients, CI index, and $r_m^2$ index for regression.
+- Supproted evaluation: ROC_AUC, PR_AUC, F1, Precision and Recall for classification; MSE, Pearson and Spearman coefficient, CI index and $r_m^2$ index for regression.

 #### Additional Packages